yashakaushal/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Galaxy Dynamics, Evolution and Properties
+- Galaxy Dynamics and Evolution
 - SED Modeling (Parametric and Non-Parametric)
 - Star Formation Histories
 - Bayesian Statistics and Machine Learning Methods